cloudmesh-community/book/chapters/cloud/datacenter.md

 important to identify where they come from in order to prevent them.
 As we see in the Figure *Outage* not every error is caused by an operational issue.
-External, installation, design and manufacturer issues are together the largest issue for datacenter incidents.
-See @fig:datacenter-outage
+External, installation, design and manufacturer issues are together the largest issue for datacenter incidents (seee @fig:datacenter-outage).

 ![Datacenter outage](images/datacenter-outage.jpg){#fig:datacenter-outage}